 Nuclear magnetic resonance (NMR) spectroscopy is another widely used spectroscopic technique to characterize the structure of molecules.3 In NMR spectroscopy, an external magnetic field is applied to a molecule and the nuclei of some isotopes (e.g. ${}^{1}H$, ${}^{13}C$) absorb radio waves of specific frequencies to change their nuclear spin.
 In ${}^{13}C$ NMR for example, any small changes in the local environment of the atom in the molecule cause the ${}^{13}C$ nuclei to absorb radio waves of different frequencies.
 The relative differences of these frequencies against a reference ${}^{13}C$ NMR frequency of tetramethylsilane (TMS) are measured in parts per million (ppm)4 to give the chemical shifts of the nuclei.
 The spin-spin coupling of the adjacent protons of the ${}^{13}C$ nuclei cause the splitting of the corresponding NMR signal and allows the calculation of the multiplicity of each peak.
 This chemical split of each ${}^{13}C$ nuclei's chemical shift is indicative of the number of directly attached hydrogen atoms.
 Together, the chemical shift and chemical split values of a ${}^{13}C$ NMR spectrum allow the deduction of the atom type and chemical environment of each carbon atom, and subsequently the complete structure of the molecule.
+The chemical split values however are difficult to obtain experimentally,5 and are not used by DeepSPInN.

 For a structure to be elucidated from molecular spectra, all structural fragments are identified by interpreting the peaks in the spectra as the first step.
 These structural fragments are combined to list the possible molecular structures that can be made.
 These structures are then verified by cross-referencing the expected peaks of the functional groups in the input spectra, or by comparing their predicted spectra with the input spectra.
-CASE (Computer Aided Structure Elucidation) programs have evolved a lot since their introduction and have made good progress for structure elucidation from spectra, but they are still expected to have a degree of intervention from chemists and spectrometrists.5 These programs also typically require 2D spectra in addition to any 1D IR, NMR, and MS spectra as the input.6 Even today, most computational methods to identify a substance from its spectral data rely on matching against a database of already known spectra or by searching through knowledge bases of substructures7-15.
+CASE (Computer Aided Structure Elucidation) programs have evolved a lot since their introduction and have made good progress for structure elucidation from spectra, but they are still expected to have a degree of intervention from chemists and spectrometrists.6 These programs also typically require 2D spectra in addition to any 1D IR, NMR, and MS spectra as the input.7 Even today, most computational methods to identify a substance from its spectral data rely on matching against a database of already known spectra or by searching through knowledge bases of substructures $^{8-16}$.
 Such methods restrict their applicability to the cases where the molecule's spectra is already stored in the database, or cases where the structural motifs are adequately represented in the dataset.

-Recently, new methods have made use of Machine learning (ML) algorithms to solve problems in computational chemistry such as predicting new drug molecules^{16-18}, performing molecular dynamics simulations^{19-21}, protein stability and binding site prediction^{22,23}, and predicting physical molecular properties.^{24-26} Efforts for finding correlations between the spectral features of molecules and their structural features using ML can be dated back to the 1990s.27 Interpretation of spectra to understand the complex relationship between a spectrum and the molecular structure is a difficult task.
+These database methods are also sensitive to variations in the experimental conditions while collecting the spectra,14 and might fail if there are incorrect entries in the database.17 molecular dynamics simulations^{21-23}, protein stability and binding site prediction^{24,25}, and predicting physical molecular properties.^{26-28} Efforts for finding correlations between the spectral features of molecules and their structural features using ML can be dated back to the 1990s.29 Interpretation of spectra to understand the complex relationship between a spectrum and the molecular structure is a difficult task.
 Recent developments in deep learning open new avenues to explore the mapping between the molecular structure and the information-rich spectral data.